 Potential errors and clear errors

-(3) Text: My blood began to boil Reading: My boat began to bill.
+(3) Text: My blood began to boil.
+Reading: My boat began to bill.

-The reading boat in (3) is a clear error and so is bill.
+The reading boat for blood in (3) is a clear error and so is bill for boil.
 In both cases initial and final consonants are read correctly; the errors concern the initial cluster and the vowel pairs oo and oi.
-The second error bill boil is in the semantic shadow of the first. .
+The second error bill for boil is in the semantic shadow of the first error. .

 (4) Text: I played it cool and took a sip of my coke.
 Reading: I play it cool and took a sip of my coke.

-The potential error play in (4) is a common type.
+The potential error play for played in (4) is a common type of error.
 It may be a failure to decipher the past tense signal “ed”, and indeed such readings of past tense forms as present tense are extremely frequent.
 On the other hand, it may represent a phonological deletion of the final /d/, though this is not as common for single consonants as in played as compared to consonant clusters in words like served.

 (5) Text: His teeth are as sharp as the edge of my knife.
 Reading: His teef are as sharp as the edge of my knee.

-The potential error teef in (5) incorporates a well known dialect feature of African American Vernacular English [AAVE]: the realization of syllable final “th” as final “f” .
+The potential error teef for teeth in (5) incorporates a well known dialect feature of African American Vernacular English [AAVE]: the realization of syllable final “th” as final “f” .

 Potential error types